es-shims/es5-shim/README.md

     engines.

-    :warning: The second argument is passed to Object.defineProperties which will probably fail either silently or with extreme predudice.
+    :warning: The second argument is passed to Object.defineProperties which will probably fail either silently or with extreme prejudice.

 * :warning: Object.getPrototypeOf